 The main other cause for a leaking vapor pen is juice making its way into the atomizer head or the central tube.
 If you’re getting gurgling sounds when you vape, this is probably the issue.
 Firstly, when you refill you should always avoid getting juice down the centre tube.
 Avoiding flooding can be difficult, but the best advice is to remember that inhaling more sharply or forcefully doesn’t get you more vapor – keep your inhalations gentle and slow and let the vapor come to you.
 If you suck too hard, you basically turn the central tube into a straw and cause flooding.
 If you’re still having an issue after softening your inhalations, you probably just need to replace your atomizer head.

 Regardless of the type of vapor pen you’re using, all of them need a constant supply of power and a good connection to the atomizer or coil.
 Problems with power are simple to solve: you probably just need to recharge your device.
 It could also be that your battery is locked or switched off – simply press the “fire” button five times in quick succession (depending on your device) and this should remedy the issue.

 If you try to charge the device but it won’t respond, or if it seems to have power but it doesn’t produce vapor, you may have a connection problem.
-This is usually caused by the contact pin (where you connect the atomizer) being pushed down too far.
+On traditional e-liquid vape pens, this is usually caused by the contact pin (where you connect the atomizer) being pushed down too far.
 This is a bit of a delicate procedure, but you can manually raise it up with the tip of a thin screwdriver.

 You should be able to see some space around the edges of the contact point – put the tip of the screwdriver in there and gently wiggle it to raise the contact upwards.
 Do the same thing all the way around – being careful not to force it too much – and try connecting your atomizer or charger again.
 If it still doesn’t connect, repeat the process (raising the contact point just a little bit each time) until it does.